Triangle Chapter Scholarships

 The AFP Fundamentals of Fundraising Course offers a complete overview of the development function, featuring the most current information and techniques and will provide an overview of skills, techniques and program components for individuals with zero to four years of fundraising experience.
-AFP Triangle is offering this course October 1-2, 2020, in Raleigh, NC.
+AFP Triangle is offering this course October 28-30, 2020, live via Zoom.

 CFRE Refresher Course – (up to one scholarship awarded annually)

 The AFP CFRE Refresher Course (formerly CFRE Review Course) takes a new approach that asks participants to apply fundraising theory, skills and techniques within the six knowledge domains of the field, based on three or more years of professional experience in fundraising.
 This course is a combination of high-level review, self-exploration of knowledge, and peer exchange of best practices facilitated by a knowledgeable fundraising practitioner.
-AFP Triangle is offering this course October 1-2, 2020 in Raleigh, NC.
+AFP Triangle is offering this course October 22-23, 2020 live via Zoom.

 CFRE Certification – (up to one scholarship awarded annually)